 So, we buy whole animal and plant-based foods and do almost all of the processing (i.e. cooking) within our kitchen.
-That said, we do buy quality condiments versus making them from scratch, and allow the dessert to feature in the weekend.
+That said, we do buy quality condiments versus making them from scratch, and allow a processed dessert to feature in the weekend.
 Of course, minimally manipulated things like tea, coffee, and dark chocolate feature too.

 4 Minimise Processed Carbs

-When we do buy packaged foods, we try our best to avoid foods containing grain-based flours and specifically gluten.
+When we do buy packaged foods, we try our best to avoid foods containing corn, grain-based flours and specifically gluten.
 As wheat and other grain flours are used almost universally across processed foods due to its texture, cheapness, filler properties and shelf stability, we have to make the odd concession to our rule – for convenience purposes.

 5 Eat Less Frequently